Proprietary technology driving advanced diagnostics

 What distinguishes one whole genome test from another are the algorithms used for in-silico analysis.
 WGS provides unique opportunities for detection of simple and complex variants alike, but without the right algorithms the advantages of WGS data can not be fully accessed.

-Our algorithms harness AI and big data to uniquely identify and analyze four types of variants in WGS output:
+Our algorithms harness AI and big data to uniquely identify and analyze all major types of variants in WGS output:

 - Small sequence changes: includes single nucleotide variants (SNVs) and indels <50bp

-- Structural variants: includes deletions and duplications ≥50bp, insertions, inversions and balanced translocations
+- Structural variants: includes deletions and duplications ≥50bp, mobile element insertions, inversions and unbalanced translocations

 - Mitochondrial variants